-In this side-by-side product review Outside Pursuits leads you through everything you need to know in order to compare and choose the best OBD2 scanner for your specific mechanical needs and vehicle specifics.
+In this side-by-side product review we show you everything you need to know to choose the best OBD2 car code reader for your repair needs and vehicle type.

-We’ll take a look at the top-rated and best diagnostic vehicle code readers for the money.
-Also see: How To Choose The Best OBD2 Scanner later in the article.
-What is the best car code reader OBD2 scanner?
+We’ll take a look at the top-rated best diagnostic vehicle code readers for the money.
+Also see: How To Choose The Best OBD2 Vehicle & Car Code Scanner.

 - BlueDrive Bluetooth Professional OBDII Scan Tool